Please QSL direct. Do not use the Bureau. (The date is Jan. 17, 2013 and I just got cards for QSOs in 2003 from them.

 I live in Alabama with wife, friends, books, students, and radios.

 My first rig was a KenwoodTS 440s-AT,which was still performing when I sold it last year (2013).

-The HF station consists of a Kenwood TS 590, Ameritron 1500 and an Intellituner.
-I have a Kenwood 2000X and an Ameritron AL-811H with a LDG1000Pro antenna tuner as a backup rig, amp and tuner.
+The HF station consists of a Flex 5000 and a Kenwood TS 590, AL-811H, and an Intellituner.
+The LDG1000Pro antenna tuner as a backup tuner.
+The Ameritron 1500 is a backup amp and a "pile-up buster".

 For 6,10,15, and 20 meters I use a Hex Beam.
 There is now a 520ft loop up for 40 - 160 meters.
 There is also a 250ft dipole for 75/80 and 40 meters.

-The Satellite station consists of an Icom IC-821, or a Kenwood TS-2000X, a 10 element cross beam on 2 meters and a 7 element on 70 cm.
+The Satellite station consists of a Kenwood TS-2000X with Landware pre-amps.
+Satellite antennas consists of a 10 element cross beam on 2 meters and a 7 element on 70 cm.
 I built an elevation rotor out of an old C band satellite screw drive and PVC pipe.
 Works great.
 The antennas are mounted on a simple Radio Shack rotor.
-A Windows laptop runs SAT 32 and controls the dopler / frequencies of the Icom.
+A Windows laptop runs SAT 32 and controls the dopler / frequencies of the Kenwood 2000.

 The Yaesu FT-100 is a backup rig for FM satellite work.
 It's HF output is running through an LDG antenna tuner.
-The Kenwood 2000 failed as the satellitle primary because most Kenwood 2000s have a birdie on the FM downlink frequency.
-I switched to the Icom IC-821 as a reciever for the downlink satellite frequency (Way to go Kenwood.
-They made a receiver for satellite use with no way to use the FM downlink frequency. )
+The Kenwood 2000 failed as the satellitle primary for FM satellites because most Kenwood 2000s have a birdie on the FM downlink frequency so I do not use it on the FM birds.
+(Way to go Kenwood.
+They made a receiver for satellite use with no way to use the FM downlink frequency... )

 The antenna farm looks like a spider's web with a Hexbeam, a 520 ft loop, and a couple of dipoles.
 The Hexbeam was made by Leo Shoemaker in Birmingham, AL. He is a very nice gent and his antennas work very well.
 It was a pleasure meeting with him.
 SInce I live less than an hour from him I drove to his house to meet him and pick it up.